Tårnborg: Tårnholm, 1841–present

 In 1866, Oxholm sold Tårnborg to Jørgen Albert Bech.
 Bech was the brother of August Willads Bech, the owner of nearby Valbygård.
 After Jørgen Albert Bech's death, Tårnborg was passed down to his eldest son Edvard Bech.
 Most of the farm buildings were destroyed by fire in 1904.
 This prompted Edvard Bech to sell the estate to the town council.
 Tårnborg was later sold several times before once again being acquired by the Korsør Town Council in 1948.

+In 2002, 3F bought the property and converted it into a hotel and conference centre.
+It was later managed by Comwell Hotels under the name Comwell Grand Park Hotel.
+The hotel had 1314 rooms, restaurant, spa and meeting facilities.
+In the first half of the 2020s, it was put up for sale for DKK 110 million.
+In 2026, it was sold to Jehovah's Witnesses.

 Today

-Taarnborg is today owned by I/S Tårnborg Parkhotel and forms part of Hotel Comwell Grand Park.
+The former hotel hotel and conference centre was acquired by Jehovah's Witnesses.
+It will be converted into a religious educational centre for the organisation's European chapters.
 The Neoclassical main building from 1803 and the manager's house (forpagterboligen) from 1843 were listed on the Danish registry of protected buildings and places in 1982.